YakiniA/01-HTML-CSS-CodeRefractor/README.md

 * Included a clear and precise title for the webpage.
 * Used semantic HTML elements like header, nav, section, aside, footer to clearly understand its purpose instead of the plain div tag.
-* Simply used the id attribute for Search Engine Optimization, Online Reputation Management, Social Media Marketing to avoid confusion and repetition, it is simple to refer with id attribute alone.
 * The link for Search Engine Optimization in the header is not working as the id attribute is missing.
 Fixed the issue and ensured all the links are working correctly.
+* Used the id attribute alone for Search Engine Optimization, Online Reputation Management, Social Media Marketing as both id and class attributes have the same values.
+This avoids confusion and repetition, it is simple to refer with id attribute alone.
 * For all the image elements, the alt attribute has been added.
-* Added figure tag for image elements so that figcaption can be added easily in the future if needed.
-* Deleting the closing tag for the image as it is not necessary.
+* Deleted the closing tag(</img>) for the image as it is not necessary.

 # Changes done in CSS: